Rada lwa

 The Rada are a family of lwa spirits in the religion of Haitian Vodou.
-They are regarded as being sweet-tempered and "cool", in this contrasting with the Petro lwa, which are regarded as volatile and "hot".
+They are regarded as being sweet-tempered and "cool".
+In this, they contrast with the Petro lwa, which are regarded as volatile and "hot".

 Description

 The Rada lwa have been described as a "pantheon" of deities in Haitian Vodou.

 The Rada lwa are deemed sweet-natured and dependable.
-In this, they contrast with the Petwo lwa, whom are deemed volatile and hot-tempered.
+In this, they contrast with the Petwo lwa, who are deemed volatile and hot-tempered.

 The Rada are referred to as lwa rasin, meaning "root lwa."
 As they are often regarded as having an intimate relationship with their worshippers, they are often given names implying a family connection, such as Papa ("father") and Kouzen ("cousin").

 The Petwo lwa are kept separate from the Rada lwa, both spatially, by placing their altars in different parts of the ounfo (temple), and temporally, by invoking them at different stages in a ritual.